Maurice Baker

-Maurice Baker (born July 28, 1979) is an American former professional basketball player.
+Maurice Baker (born July 28, 1979) is an American professional basketball coach and former player.
 He last played for the Santa Cruz Warriors of the NBA Development League.
 He played college basketball for Dixie State College and Oklahoma State University, and has spent time in the NBA with the Los Angeles Clippers and the Portland Trail Blazers.
 He has also played professionally in Russia, Syria, Mexico, Lithuania, France, Puerto Rico, Philippines, Venezuela, and the Dominican Republic.

 Baker played his longest tenure with the Santa Cruz Warriors, starting with the 2004 season when the team was known as the Dakota Wizards in the Continental Basketball Association before the team moved to the NBA Development League in 2006.
 Baker has appeared in the second-most D-League games (356) in league history, and is the Warriors' franchise all-time leader in points, minutes played, rebounds, assists, steals, and field goals made.

 Professional career

 Over his first two professional seasons, between 2002 and 2004, Baker played in Russia, Syria and Mexico.
 His first stint in the United States came during the 2004–05 season, when he joined the Dakota Wizards of the Continental Basketball Association.
 After averaging 16.9 points, 6.7 assists and 5.4 rebounds in 30 games for Dakota, he was called up to the NBA by the Los Angeles Clippers in February 2005.
 The following month, he garnered another NBA stint, this time with the Portland Trail Blazers.
 Over two 10-day contract periods with the Clippers and Trail Blazers, Baker appeared in five games with limited court time.

+Baker's 10-day contract with the Trail Blazers ended up being his final playing time in the NBA, as the rest of his professional basketball career was played in the D-League and overseas.
+His final game was played on March 19, 2005, in a 92 - 97 loss to the Orlando Magic where he only played for 5 seconds and recorded no stats.

 Baker returned to the Dakota Wizards for the 2005–06 season, playing with them until January 2006 when he moved to Lithuania to play for Lietuvos Rytas.
 In 12 league games for Rytas, he averaged 6.5 points, 3.2 rebounds, 2.1 assists and 1.7 steals per game.